-This amendment indirectly affects other species in the Snapper Grouper FMU (greater amberjack, vermilion snapper, red snapper, and gray triggerfish) that are caught while fishing for gag grouper.
+This amendment indirectly affects other species in the Snapper Grouper FMU (other shallow water grouper, greater amberjack, vermilion snapper, red snapper, and gray triggerfish) that are caught while fishing for gag grouper.
 For summary information on other snapper grouper species that may be affected by the actions in this plan amendment, refer to Section 3.2.5 in Vision Blueprint Regulatory Amendment 27 to the FMP (SAFMC 2019a).